 All students are required to register and enroll at the times specified in official announcements and to file programs approved by their faculty advisers.
 Fines are imposed for late or incomplete registration or enrollment.

 A regular student is expected to take the prescribed number of courses in each semester to progress toward the degree in the normal eight-semester enrollment.
 If more than 5 or fewer than 4 credits seem desirable, the faculty adviser should be consulted and a petition filed with the registrar (programs of fewer than 3 credits are not allowed in the normal eight-semester enrollment).
 Students are expected to select classes that do not pose scheduling conflicts.

-Applications to add or drop a course from registration must be delivered to the Registrar's Office within the first 2 weeks of the semester.
-Applications to withdraw from a course and receive the permanent grade notation W must be received no later than the end of the 9th week of classes or the 5th week of the course if it meets for only half the semester.
+Course registration adds and drops must be finalized within the first 2 weeks of the semester.
+To add a course, the instructor's permission is required.
+Withdrawal from a course after the first two weeks of the semester is indicated with the permanent grade notation W. To withdraw from a course, students must file an application to withdraw, and it must be received by the Registrar no later than the end of the 9th week of classes or the 5th week of the course if it meets for only half the semester.
 After that time, late withdrawals are recorded on the student's record with the notation NC unless the student withdraws from the College.